Kanjhawla incident rarest of rare crime, extremely shameful: Delhi CM | Politics

 Kanjhawla incident rarest of rare crime, extremely shameful: Delhi CM

-Delhi Chief Minister Arvind Kejriwal on Monday called the incident of a womans body being dragged for four kilometres by a car after hit her scooter a rarest of rare crime and demanded that the accused be given the strictest punishment.It is a rarest of rare crime.
+Delhi Chief Minister arvind Kejriwal on Monday called the incident of a womans body being dragged for four kilometres by a car after it hit her scooter a rarest of rare crime and urged Lieutenant Governor VK Saxena to take exemplary action against the accused.It is a rarest of rare crime.

 - Country: